Cooking with Mamma C

 • Peel and chop the onion.
 Heat olive oil in a large pasta pot on medium high.
 Add the onions and tomato paste and stir to combine.
 Cook until onions are tender, stirring as needed, about six minutes.
 (Lower the heat a bit if the onions are getting too brown.)

 • While the onions are cooking, rinse, dry and chop the basil and optional parsley.
-Peel and press the garlic.
+Use a garlic press to press the garlic or else peel and finely chop it.
 Drain and rinse the beans.
-When the onions have another minute to cook, stir in the garlic, herbs beans, salt and pepper.
+When the onions have another minute to cook, stir in the garlic, herbs, beans, salt and pepper.

 • After a minute, add water to the pot, cover it, and put the heat on high.
 When the pot is boiling, add the pasta.